System Design Space

 Read chapter

-Tips for a successful interview
+Tips for a stronger interview

 Related chapter

-Recommendations for preparation (long term)
+Recommendations for long-term preparation

 Read chapter

-Long-term training: what to read
+Long-term preparation: what to read

-Part 4: Review of System Design Sources
+Part 4: Interview Sources Overview

 Conclusion